 Insomnia Treatment in Greenwich, CT

-At Sleep & Neuroscience Associates, the premier sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including insomnia.
-Dr. Samit Malhotra is the trusted sleep doctor, with over 16 years of experience and board certifications in both sleep medicine and neurology.
-Learn more about our insomnia treatment below, or schedule an appointment to sleep better and live better today.
+At Sleep & Neuroscience Associates, the premier sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including acute and chronic insomnia.
+Learn more about our insomnia treatments below, or schedule an appointment to sleep better and live better today.

 Insomnia is a sleep disorder characterized by the inability to fall asleep or stay asleep.
 Insomnia is a common condition and Gallop polls show that, at any given time, more than 49% of the population suffers from some type of insomnia.
 There are two forms of insomnia, acute (short-term) and chronic (long-term).